psirusteam/Chapter9HHS/docs/04Associations.md

 \widehat{se} \left( \widehat{\overline{Y}}_{1} - \widehat{\overline{Y}}_{2} \right) = \sqrt{\widehat{Var}\left(\widehat{\overline{Y}}_{1}\right) + \widehat{Var}\left(\widehat{\overline{Y}}_{2}\right) - 2 \  \widehat{Cov}\left(\widehat{\overline{Y}}_{1} \ ; \widehat{\overline{Y}}_{2} \right)}
 $$

-If a confidence interval for the difference in means is desired, it would be constructed as follows:
+If a confidence interval is needed for the difference in means, it is constructed using the estimated difference and the standard error, along with the appropriate critical value from the t-distribution.
+This interval provides a range of plausible values for the true difference in means, offering a more complete understanding of the data.
+It would be constructed as follows:

 $$
 \widehat{\overline{Y}}_{1} - \widehat{\overline{Y}}_{2} \ \pm \ t_{[df]} \ \widehat{se}\left( \widehat{\overline{Y}}_{1} - \widehat{\overline{Y}}_{2} \right)